PatrickCallaghan/datastax-transaction-demo/README.md

 ## Schema Setup
-Note : This will drop the keyspace "datastax_referencedata_demo" and create a new one.
+Note : This will drop the keyspace "datastax_transactions_demo" and create a new one.
 All existing data will be lost.

 To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).